Dr. John Coley

 Norik is a third year Psychology major with minors in Behavioral Neuroscience, and Women’s, Gender, and Sexuality Studies.
 Norik is aiming to pursue graduate studies in clinical psychology or social work.
 In terms of CORE lab work they’re interested in how individuals reason about and classify social categories, especially gender, and being multilingual/cultural, they are particularly interested in cross-cultural differences around essentialist beliefs people have about social categories (e.g. how people think about gender based on the language they speak).
 Norik’s favorite emotion is interest.

 Carissa is a senior at Northeastern studying psychology and pursuing a career in elementary education.
 She is interested in human behavior and development and loves to study the way the mind works.
 After graduation, she hopes to become a classroom teacher.
 Carissa is originally from northern New Jersey and absolutely loves her new home in the city of Boston.
 She loves all things outdoorsy, music, a good Netflix binge, and the company of family and friends.
-She looks forward to a great semester as a new research assistant in the CORE lab.
+She looks forward to another great semester in the CORE lab.

-Lex is a third-year Psychology major pursuing minors in Biology and Communication Studies.
+Lex is a third-year Behavioral Neuroscience major.
 She is interested in studying cognitive processes, like perception and association, and how these processes are disrupted by mental illnesses.
-Besides psychology, her passions include baking, travel, and bagels.
+Besides research, her passions include baking, travel, and bagels.

 Madison is a 5th year senior studying Psychology and minoring in Human Services and Social Entrepreneurship.
 Her love for travel led her to work in India for her second co-op and study abroad in South Africa.
 She’s passionate about human rights, especially those of marginalized populations and plans to incorporate this in her work within the field of Industrial and Organizational Psychology after pursuing further education.